 Photographs of Hoarding by a Child of a Hoarder

-I was raised by a hoarder.
-I played with my action figures on mountains of old magazines and discarded clothes.
-I climbed over a heap of garbage bags whenever I wanted to play the piano.
-This environment shaped the way I viewed the world: I came to see clutter as a part of life.
-The things I loved were buried in junk, but I loved them nonetheless.
+My mom suffered from hoarding disorder.
+I played with my action figures on mountains of old magazines and discarded clothes; I climbed over a heap of garbage bags whenever I wanted to play the piano.
+This environment shaped the way I viewed the world: the things I loved were buried in junk, but I loved them nonetheless.

-In these photographs, I have tried to look at hoarding through the lens of my childhood experience.
-Every picture contains something that that the hoarder and I both find striking, precious, or beautiful.
+In these photographs, I have tried to look at people's possessions through the lens of my childhood experience.
+Every picture contains something that that the participant and I both find striking, precious, or beautiful.
 Every picture also contains evidence of a daily struggle with an ever-rising tide of stuff.
 The “treasures of the heart”, as one person called her prized possessions, are inextricable from the trash.

 I use a large-format film camera.
 I process all of my photographs by hand in my own darkroom.
 A single print can take many hours to produce, and each is a unique labor of love.
 I use this old-school method because I want to transform objects that are precious to their owners into precious objects for everyone.

 If you are interested in participating in my project, or if you know somebody who might be interested, please feel free to write to me through the contact form on my website.
 I would love to learn about your situation and speak with you about whether this project would be a good fit for you or your loved one.